javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 ````

-## Microtask queue: await and higher-level actions [#microtask-queue]
+## Microtask queue [#microtask-queue]

-TODO

-In the browser, or other environments we have two types of async actions:
-1. `async/await`
-2. `setTimeout` calls that are to execute, pending events
+As we've seen in the chapter <info:microtask-queue>, promise handlers are executed asynchronously.
+Every `.then/catch/finally` handler first gets into the "microtask queue" and executed after the current code is complete.

-`Async/await` is based on promises, so it uses the promise queue internally, so-called "microtask queue".
+`Async/await` is based on promises, so it uses the same microtask queue internally, and has the similar priority over macrotasks.

-When a promise is ready, it's handling is put to a special internal queue, and processed when Javascript has finished with the current code.

-That's explained in detail in the chapter <info:promise-queue>.
-Promise `.then/catch/finally` handlers get queued, and then executed when the currently running code is complete.

-If we use `async/await`, things are much simpler than with promises.
-No chaining.
-So we don't care much about that internal queue.

-But there's an important side effect that we should understand: some async stuff is more asynchronous than the other.

 For instance, we have:
 - `setTimeout(handler, 0)`, that should run `handler` with zero delay.